tale2026/quinoa-sclerotinia-resistance-gwas/README.md

 Reference-genome publication:
 Rey, E., Maughan, P. J., Maumus, F., Lewis, D., Wilson, L., Fuller, J., Schmöckel, S. M., Jellen, E. N., Tester, M., & Jarvis, D. E. (2023).
 A chromosome-scale assembly of the quinoa genome provides insights into the structure and dynamics of its subgenomes.
 Communications Biology, 6(1), 1263.

-The raw sequencing reads and reference-genome files are not duplicated in the Zenodo record.
-They remain available through their original repositories.

 4. FILE DESCRIPTIONS
 -------------------------------------------------------------------------------